-Welcome to Creating Simulations in Maya Dynamics.
-My name is Aaron F. Ross, in this course we'll be looking specifically at Maya's Rigid Body Dynamic System.
-This is a physics engine built into Maya; it can save you a lot of time when animating collisions and other phenomena that would be too difficult or time-consuming to keyframe by hand.
-In this course, we'll cover the following topics: understanding the importance of scale, generating physically accurate simulations, working with gravity and other forces known as fields, adjusting physical properties such as friction and bounce, baking a simulation to editable keyframes, and applying constraints to connect and limit the behavior of dynamic objects.
+- [Voiceover] Welcome to Creating Simulations in Maya Dynamics.
+My name is Aaron F. Ross.
+In this course, we'll be looking specifically at Maya's rigid body dynamics system.
+This is a physics engine built into Maya.
+It can save you a lot of time when animating collisions and other phenomena that would be too difficult or time-consuming to keyframe by hand.
+In this course, we will cover the following topics: understanding the importance of scale, generating physically accurate simulations, working with gravity and other forces, known as fields, adjusting physical properties, such as friction and bounce, baking a simulation to editable keyframes, and applying constraints to connect and limit the behavior of dynamic objects.

 Let's take a look at what Maya Dynamics can do for us.